 Glenwood Springs is a somewhat small city located in the state of Colorado.
 With a population of 9,906 people and four constituent neighborhoods, Glenwood Springs is the 48th largest community in Colorado.

 Housing costs in Glenwood Springs are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.

-Unlike some cities, Glenwood Springs isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Glenwood Springs are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Glenwood Springs is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Glenwood Springs is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Glenwood Springs who work in office and administrative support (16.56%), sales jobs (12.81%), and management occupations (8.97%).
+There are especially a lot of people living in Glenwood Springs who work in office and administrative support (13.52%), management occupations (11.49%), and sales jobs (9.74%).

-Glenwood Springs is a somewhat ethnically-diverse city.
+Glenwood Springs is a very ethnically-diverse city.
 The people who call Glenwood Springs home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Glenwood Springs residents report their race to be White, followed by Black or African-American.
+The greatest number of Glenwood Springs residents report their race to be White, followed by Asian.
 Glenwood Springs also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 26.92% of the city’s residents.
-Important ancestries of people in Glenwood Springs include Irish, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 25.40% of the city’s residents.
+Important ancestries of people in Glenwood Springs include Irish, English, Swedish, and Italian.

 The most common language spoken in Glenwood Springs is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and German.